 We went without Coke in Sri Lanka in the 1960s.
-It was a simpler era, full of hope and peaceful coexistence, before a civil war almost tore our society apart.
+It was a simpler era, full of hope, before a civil war almost tore our society apart.

 COLOMBO – I grew up in Ceylon, which only later became Sri Lanka, in the 1960s.
 We went without Coca Cola — it was too expensive — but that did not matter.

 A growing middle class in our South Asian nation, along with Woodstock, bell-bottoms, long hair and the occasional “smoke,” gave hope to our new generation even though we were far removed from the global centers of power.